 - unauthorized use of personal identifying information.

 The North Dakota Department of Corrections & Rehabilitation runs a Victim Services Program, which provides information on victims’ rights and services.
-You can also call them at (701) 328-6183 or toll-free at (888) 568-4410.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our ND Sheriff Departments page for the contact information for your local sheriff’s department.